mortezaadi/tree/README.md

 The goal of this project is to demonstrate how to use ReentrantReadWriteLock and mutual excluse lock to accecss shared resources.

+You will need Java 11 and maven 3 to run the code.

 Question:
 -
 In a concurrent environment, one job is building (expanding) a tree data structure, where all other jobs are dumping periodically the current number of nodes.